mennovf/FPGAHackathon2023/README.md

 Finding this IP core took me multiple hours though.
 Searching the built-in IP browser for _floating_ or  _fpu_ only resulted in a Nios FPU core.
 I tried to use this but I couldn't find documentation anywhere and it didn't produce the right result for an unknown reason.
 After this I found the ALTFP_\* cores which had an ALTFP_INV_SQRT ready to go.
 When I tried to instantiate this however, the Wizard splash screen progress bar would show up, but then nothing happend.
 I had to google a long time before I found that I had to go through the *FP_FUNCTIONS Intel FPGA IP* IP core wizard where I could then select the INV_SQRT functionality.

 ### Problem 10
 Demodulate an _analog_ 16-bit QAM measurement into a 4-bit digital value.
-Solved by comparisons seperate comparisons on the I and Q parts then mapping into the requested symbols.
+Solved by comparisons separate comparisons on the I and Q parts then mapping into the requested symbols.